 For free and cloud based, you’d be hard pressed to find a program that offers more overall features than SoundTrap.
 There are also other programs that allow students to create loop based music such as Soundation and AudioTool.
-Each of these are fantastic and I encourage all educators to explore their functions and asses how they may use each with students.
+Each of these are fantastic and I encourage all educators to explore their functions and assess how they may use each with students.
 For me, the features that really sell Soundtrap are: 1.
 Ease of use 2.
 Wide range of templates and sounds (to meet the ever changing musical taste of our students) and 3.
 Ability to record via MIDI, using pre-generated looped clips, AND 4.
 Ability to record audio.
 SoundTrap even includes these feature for free (you will need to create an account).
 Should you wish to use SoundTrap with your entire class or want unlimited projects, premium and classroom packages are available for purchase.

 For those that are looking for a more powerful, industry standard recording and sequencing program, look no further than Ableton Live.
 Similar to using the free, cloud based software, there are numerous routes you could go when selecting a more powerful recording program to use with your students.
 Ableton Live has been my go-to software to use in all classes for the past three years.
 I have found ways to easily use it with elementary students, middle and high school general classes, and middle and high school performance ensembles.
 Its combination of session and arrangement view make it an ideal one stop recording program.
 I even use Ableton Live to record, organize, and as the vehicle to export class audio recordings for students listening activities.

 Activity #1: Create a variation (or new twist) on a favorite nursery rhyme.

 While this lesson idea is not specific to Soundtrap, it is an example of how you can use music production software to help your students create music.